Hanny-Y/Hanny-Y/README.md

 - 📫 How to reach me :hannydeer7077@gmail.com
 - 😄 My dream: earn enough money to feed myself and become a guitar-rapper.
 - 💞️ My recent favourite song: Dynamite by BTS.
-- 💗 A kpop lover: SuperJunior-Leetauk, Tomorrow x Together-Yeanjun, Ive-Liz.
+- 💗 A kpop lover: SuperJunior-Leetauk&Yesung, Tomorrow x Together-Yeanjun.

 <!---
 Hanny-Y/Hanny-Y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.